Business agility succeeds when you say “Not now, Maybe later”

 As we look to deliver high-quality products to our customers sooner, while doing the right things, we also want to ensure we are doing things right.
 This is achieved through a continual focus on technical excellence driven by a culture that continually seeks to learn.

 Achieving this takes time and you will be sure to make mistakes along the way.
 Having data to guide your decision-making is key.
-Understanding that sometimes we will have to stop work on a product to invest time somewhere else, but wherever possible we look to do so in a way that what we were working on is in a finished state.
+Understand that sometimes we will have to stop work on a product to invest time somewhere else, but wherever possible we look to do so in a way that what we were working on is in a finished state.
 Restarting a stopped piece of work is never as simple as we think it will be.
 Context switching is expensive, which we will talk about shortly.

 Limit Work-in-Progress